Life Insurance 101

 The most obvious are funeral expenses, but lingering, unpaid medical costs must also be factored into final expenses as well.

 With the rising cost of health insurance in recent years – as well as the increase in copayments and deductibles – unpaid, out-of-pocket medical costs are becoming more significant every year.

 Alone, they can run into tens of thousands of dollars, particularly if death is preceded by a prolonged illness.

 Replacement Of Lost Income

 In most cases, this is the most substantial reason to have life insurance.
 A single person with no dependents may not need to cover this contingency.
-But, for a married person, especially one with dependents, this will present the biggest need for insurance.
+But, for a married person (or maybe even an unmarried person), especially one with dependents, this will present the biggest need for insurance.

 If you have substantial debt, such as a home mortgage or student loans, you may want to have sufficient life insurance proceeds to pay those off upon your death.
 Paying them off will lower living expenses for your beneficiaries.

 The possibilities here are practically unlimited.
 One of the most common is providing for a college education for your children.